cds-snc/design-research-handbook/_pages/fr/a-propos-de-nous/pourquoi-nous-utilisateurs.md

 ---
 layout: page
-title:  "Why we don't say 'users'"
+title:  "Pourquoi nous ne disons pas « utilisateurs »"
-lang: en
+lang: fr
-category: "About"
+category: "À propos de nous"
-permalink: "/why-not-users/"
+permalink: "/pourquoi-nous-utilisateurs/"
-trans_url: "/pourquoi-nous-utilisateurs/"
+trans_url: "/why-not-users/"
 ---

 These word choices seem minor, but they subtly influence what we do.
 They also signal our maturity to our peers and job candidates.